Red Better Angel + Blue Better Angel.

 Now friends, they met as early leaders in a political movement called Better Angels, a name plucked from Abraham Lincoln’s first inaugural address: “We are not enemies, but friends.
 We must not be enemies.
 Though passion may have strained, it must not break our bonds of affection.
 The mystic chords of memory will swell when again touched, as surely they will be, by the better angels of our nature.”

 We’re looking forward to a day when John and Ciaran will be involved in a good old-fashioned political brawl on the floor of Congress (after which, they will grab a beer like political opponents were accustomed to doing in days of yore), but for now they’re on the same side of a different kind of political fight – one that aims squarely at making respectful disagreement cool again.
 Something tells us this duo might just win it.
 Listen to Ciaran and John chat it up on the Better Angels Media podcast.
+Oh and they can sing.

 New Yorker.
 Progressive.
 Hot Sauce Drizzler.
 Former and possibly future political hack.
 Friend.
 California Transplant.
 Sometime optimistic; sometimes cynical.